 Through her twenty years in wrestling, Mildred Burke introduced women’s wrestling across the world, including almost every state of the United States, Canada, Cuba, Mexico, and even Japan, Hong Kong, Macao, and the Philippines.

 In her later years, Burke ran a women’s wrestling school in Encino, California.
-Among her students was Canadian Rhonda Sing, who went on to fame in Japan as WWWA World Champion, “Monster Ripper,” and later WWF Women’s Champion, Bertha Faye.
+Among her students was Canadian Rhonda Sing, who became famous in Japan as WWWA World Champion, “Monster Ripper,” and later WWF Women’s Champion, Bertha Faye.

 Mildred Burke died from a stroke on February 18, 1989, in Northridge, California.
 She was 73.